Home | Simulations

 Principle of Work

-The test determines the susceptibility of a microbial species against different antibiotic agents.
+• The disc susceptibility test determines the susceptibility of a microbial species against different antibiotic agents using diffusion simulation techniques, which can be studied through diffusion simulator platforms in an antibiotic sensitivity virtual lab environment.

 PraxiLabs is Recognized Worldwide